Thursday, September 25, 2025

 Women connect through shared emotions.
 Men can take months or years to learn how to do that.
 Be kind and patient as he grows.
 Just as women are shocked by how often men want sex, men are shocked by how much women need to talk.
 Each must stretch to meet the other’s needs to build the connections that hold them together all their days.

 You might worry that being physically available may make you feel vulnerable.
-You’re right, intimacy creates deep bonds which make you vulnerable to hurt, but when you collect all your husband’s sexual energy, you strengthen your connection to him and make it harder for temptations to take root in him.
+You’re right, intimacy creates deep bonds which make you vulnerable to hurt, but when you accept all your husband’s sexual energy, you strengthen your connection to him and make it harder for temptations to take root in him.

 When a wife gives herself with joy and openness, it reassures her husband that she likes being his.
 Men take good care of what they value: tools, hobbies, cars.
 When he feels your delight in belonging to him, you become his highest priority.
 You go to the top of your husband’s “to-do” list where you rightfully belong.